auzeonfung/hostex-chat/README.md

 ## Production Deployment

-To run Hostex Chat on a public Ubuntu server you can use the helper script in `scripts/setup_production.sh`.
-It installs Node.js 22 LTS and Nginx, builds the Next.js app and sets up a systemd service.
-Nginx is configured to proxy traffic on port 80/443 to the Node.js server running on port 3000.
+To run Hostex Chat on a public Ubuntu server you can use the helper script in `scripts/setup_full_production.sh`.
+It installs Node.js 22 LTS and Nginx, builds the frontend and backend and sets up systemd services.
+Nginx is configured to proxy traffic on port 80/443 to the Node.js servers running on ports 3000 and 4000.
 The server expects an existing certificate in `/root/cert` named after the base domain, for example a domain of `abc.ox.ci` should have `/root/cert/ox.ci.pem` and `/root/cert/ox.ci.key`.
 HTTP traffic is redirected to HTTPS.
 An additional timer